Death by faith

 So why do people die from THIS faith?
 Because the faith they are exercising is not the faith of the Bible.
 God does not promise that EVERYONE will be healed if they have faith.
 So it is not based on truth.
 So why do some get healed and others not?
 Because God is gracious and merciful, and it is there time.
 For whatever reason, only God knows.
 He has the power to heal at any time, but he has chosen not to all the time.
 He also has the power to destroy all wickedness, but he has chosen not to.
 Yet this too is a promise in the Scripture.
 We know one day he will.
 So it becomes a matter of timing, not just a matter of faith.
 It is the same for healing.
 As Christians we believe in the power of God!
 Do we actually believe that God can raise the dead?
 Certainly!
 The real question is “When?”
 The Scriptures are clear in Romans 8:23, We are “waiting for ... the redemption of our bodies.”
 The Resurrection is connected to the 2nd coming of Christ as stated in 1 Corinthians 15.
 If he resurrects some individuals today, Praise the Lord.
 If he does not, we still have hope in his promise.

-A story everyone should read - http://geocities.com/robbi01/This article will continually be updated as long as these people continue to teach this falsehood and die from disease and sickness they claim to be healed of.
+This article will continually be updated as long as these people continue to teach this falsehood of healing guaranteed in the atonement for usa today and die from disease and sicknesses they claim to be healed of.